pap3rhat/visualization-tools/README.md

 #####  *Implementation remarks*
 1. For efficiency reasons the high-pass filter is not implemented using convolution with a high-pass filter kernel.
 Instead of doing convolution with a high-pass filter kernel, convolution is done with a low-pass filter kernel (the implementation is the same efficient implementation as mentioned above in the <a href="#gaussian-blur">Gaussian blur</a> section).
 The result of this convolution is saved as an intermediate result.
 Afterwards, in the high-pass filter shader pass, for every pixel the final color is calculate.
 This is done be simply subtracting the color of the low-pass filtered intermediate result from the original color.
 Trivially, this is the same as doing a convolution with a high-pass filter kernel.
 3. If you select the *High-pass* shader option in the *ControlShader* script you can get the additional option to change the kernel size.
-The bigger this value that stronger the effect.
+The bigger this value, the stronger the effect.
 The minimum value is $5$, the maximum value is $127$ and the default value is $9$.
 Only odd values change the effect.
+Only integer values are possible.

 /TODO ggf bio stuff